ANIMALS KILLED FOR MEAT

 Photo: Monkey Business Images / Shutterstock.com

 Factory farms are secretive places.
-They work hard to conceal from the public the reality that farmed animals face.
-That is why Animal Equality works so hard to expose the cruelty inside and put an end to it.
+The animal agriculture industry works hard to conceal the reality that farmed animals face from the public.
+That is why Animal Equality works so hard to expose the cruelty inside farms and put an end to it.

 OUR GLOBAL ACHIEVEMENTS